romainligneul/modern-collaborative-writing/README.md

 5. Along the way, we may install other optional software such as [MikTex](https://miktex.org/) to facilitate the writing of equation and export to PDF, or [Mermaid](https://mermaid.js.org/) to write down graphs in Markdown.

 <!--Here you can see an example of strong italic font (in between the *** *** symbols)=-->
-If you open the current README.md file using an IDE (like Visual Code!), you'll find a lot of comments that explain how Markdown was used to write it.
+If you open the current README.md file using an IDE (like Visual Code), you'll find a lot of comments that explain how Markdown was used to write it.
 You'll find examples for most markup techniques.
 If you are reading this document document from a browser, all this comments are hidden.
 If you're already curious to check out the simplicity and neatness of raw Markdown files you can look [here](https://raw.githubusercontent.com/romainligneul/modern-collaborative-writing/main/README.md) (note that the syntax ext will look ***much better*** and clearer if you create an empty example.md file in VS code and that you copy paste the raw Markdown into it!).

 ## Installation and configuration